Infected Gum Pocket: Causes & Treatment

 When to See a Dentist?

 The early stage of periodontal disease doesn’t usually cause pain, so many people ignore it until it becomes more serious.
-It’s important to see a dentist if you notice any of the following signs and symptoms of periodontal disease:
+It’s important to see a dentist if you notice any of the following warning signs and symptoms of gum disease:

 • Gum bleeding when brushing and flossing.